asqwrd/trotter-api/README.md

 <br/>
 <br/>

-Right now node is being used but this can be changed to a better technology to manage the api on the backend Requires latest version of node
+# Prereqs:
+1. Set the environment variables `PORT_TROTTER` to what ever port desired.
+We typically use 3002.
+2. Set the environment variable `SYGIC_API_KEY` to the api key for sygic.

-To run:
+# To run:

-1. `npm run build`
+1. `go run main.go`
-2. `node dist/server.js`

 API we are using to get Country Info